Pulse Rates. In Exercises 13–24, use the data in the table below ... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, both male and female pulse rates are assumed to follow a normal distribution, which allows for the use of statistical methods to calculate probabilities and make inferences about the population.
+It is characterized by its bell-shaped curve and is defined by two parameters: the mean and the standard deviation.
+Many statistical methods assume normality, making it essential for analyzing data sets.

 Recommended video: